maros/Zway-SecurityZone/README.md

 the Free Software Foundation, either version 3 of the License, or any later version.

+Flame icon by João Proença from the Noun Project Thermometer icons by Jardson Almeida from the Noun Project Water icon by Chris Evans from the Noun Project
+Lock icon by Jems Mayor from the Noun Project
+Person icon by Yamini Ahluwalia from the Noun Project

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the